 [Insert signature]

-If your analytics show that a prospect opened an email, clicked on a link and visited your site, you need to strike while the lead is hot and give them a clear call to action.
-That way, you’ve got a better chance of moving them through your sales funnel.
+If your analytics show that a prospect opened an email or clicked on a link and visited your site, you need to strike while the lead is hot.
+For example, you may use an automated “Contact Us” email template when someone fills out the contact form on your website.

-Take a look at these templates for some inspiration.
+Take a look at these trigger email templates for some inspiration.

 4. Email subject line: Do you want more information?